japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 dataset.filter("value % 2 = 0").count
 ----

-The <<spark-sql-dataset-operators.adoc#, Dataset API>> offers declarative and type-safe operators that makes for an improved experience for data processing (comparing to link:spark-sql-DataFrame.adoc[DataFrames] that were a set of index- or column name-based link:spark-sql-Row.adoc[Rows]).
+The <<spark-sql-dataset-operators.md#, Dataset API>> offers declarative and type-safe operators that makes for an improved experience for data processing (comparing to spark-sql-DataFrame.md[DataFrames] that were a set of index- or column name-based spark-sql-Row.md[Rows]).

 [NOTE]
 ====
 `Dataset` was first introduced in Apache Spark *1.6.0* as an experimental feature, and has since turned itself into a fully supported API.

-As of Spark *2.0.0*, link:spark-sql-DataFrame.adoc[DataFrame] - the flagship data abstraction of previous versions of Spark SQL - is currently a _mere_ type alias for `Dataset[Row]`:
+As of Spark *2.0.0*, spark-sql-DataFrame.md[DataFrame] - the flagship data abstraction of previous versions of Spark SQL - is currently a _mere_ type alias for `Dataset[Row]`:

 [source, scala]
 ----